 In fact, some even send mail to “Juliet” seeking romantic advice—which is answered by a local volunteer group!

 Price: Courtyard is free, and entrance to the house costs a small fee; Hours: Tuesday to Sunday 8:30 am-7:30 pm, and Mondays 1:30 pm-7:30 pm

 Arena di Verona

-One of the best-preserved ancient buildings in the world, this impressive Roman amphitheater was built in AD 30 and once had a seating capacity of nearly 30,000 people.
+The real star of Verona is one of the best-preserved ancient buildings in the world.
+This impressive Roman amphitheater was built in AD 30 and once had a seating capacity of nearly 30,000 people.